They can, but we never will - Bärbucha Kombucha!

 The explanation for switching from glass bottles to cans is usually very similar.
 And does seem to make sense, especially when you look at it from the business point of view.

-But the business part is only one aspect & this particular change affects the the final product which the consumer gets, especially the unaware consumer.
+But the business part is only one aspect, and this particular change affects the the final product which the consumer gets, especially the unaware consumer.

 So, let's take a closer look at those claims.

-From the business point of view it seems like a win win situation.
-Cheaper, lighter & smaller packaging, made out of recyclable material (aluminum) - all those aspects are touted as being better for the environment.
+From the business point of view, it seems like a win win situation.
+Cheaper, lighter and smaller packaging, made out of recyclable material (aluminum) - all those aspects are touted as being better for the environment.

 For the environment maybe yes, but is it better for your health?

-For two reasons, aluminum being the first one of them & the can coating being the second.
+Aluminum as material being the first one of them, and the can coating being the second.

 But the bigger problem is the one that hides inside.